bzjin/telluride/README.md

 ![Image of floor plan](documents/floor1.png)
 ![Image of floor plan](documents/floor2.png)

+{#porch}
-[First up](#porch) is the front porch - home to meals on warm afternoons, drinks on pretty much any night.
+First up is the front porch - home to meals on warm afternoons, drinks on pretty much any night.
 You’ll have encountered this area at any of Telluride’s open events

 ![Image of porch](photos/porch4.jpg)
 ![Image of porch](photos/porch3.JPG)